labgrid-project/labgrid/doc/configuration.rst

 USBMassStorage
 ~~~~~~~~~~~~~~
-A USBMassStorage resource describes a USB memory stick or similar device.
+A :any:`USBMassStorage` resource describes a USB memory stick or similar
+device.

 .. code-block:: yaml